likoz2/Lectures/CSharp/PaperWork/introduction.md

 - BSOD because of corrupted RAM (legendary)
 - C# breaks and won't work. (mythical)
   - It is a myth.
 C# always works.
 Therefore there is a way to resolve the issue.
 Keep trying <3.
+# Errors
+Errors are thrown when a code violates a rule.
+There are two types of errors: "Compile" and "RunTime".\
+## Compile error
+Compile error is thrown when writing the code.
+It can be noticed by red underline in most IDEs (Editors).
+When Compile error is present, the code will not compile.

+Most common Compile errors:
+- Missing `;`.
+- Missing `)` or `}` after `(` or `{`.
+- Two `Variables`, `Methods` etc.. with the same name in the same context.
+- Trying to access a `private` `Variable` or `Method` etc.. from other `Class`.
+- Missing `Method` return type.
+Mostly happening at `Methods` that doesn't return anything. `void` should be used there.
+- Missing a using directive or an assembly reference.
+Mostly forgetting to put "using System.IO;" at the top of the code when using `File` and so on.
+- Missing the return statement in a `Method` which is supposed to return something.
+## Runtime error
+Runtime errors are the one which makes your program "crash" while running.
+Basically the code "throws" an exception that you have not handled properly leaving the code with no other option then to close itself as it doesn't know how to handle the situation.

+Most common Runtime errors:
+- Division by 0.
+- Null pointer exception.
+Trying to access a value that was not defined yet.
+- Index out of bounds.
+Trying to access a value on an index in an array, which is out of bounds.

-Hints
+# Final Hints
 - Read the compiler errors, they always tell you what is wrong. :) (I mean really, many people just overlooks them and starts panicking for some reason)
 - Use debugger, set breakpoints.
-Very strong tool, don't be scared of it with million of WriteLine statements. :) (Using breakpoints is surely explained on the internet)
+Very strong tool, don't be scared of it with million of WriteLine statements. :) (Using breakpoints is surely explained somewhere on the internet)
 - Draw your ideas on a paper and prepare the solution there.
 Coding is 60% figuring out how to do things.
 38% debugging and resolving issues and 2% writing a code.
 - Do things correctly.
 If you can start doing things correctly today, don't put them aside for "later" with something like "I will do it like this now and rewrite it correctly later.", you will never get back to it.
 - Code a lot, the more you code the more you will understand it.